-Other drivers received renewed licenses despite having up to 12 points accrued on their driving record due to past traffic violations.
+Other drivers received renewed licenses despite having up to 12 points on their driving records due to past traffic violations.
 Processes are set in place to prevent these individuals from receiving licenses, but auditors found the process was not being enforced across all applications.
-While the employees responsible for these oversights have been dismissed, the fraudulent licenses could not be recovered, since the applicants registered them under fake addresses.
+While the employees responsible for these oversights have been dismissed, the fraudulent licenses could not be recovered because the applicants registered them under fake addresses.

-And in May, the U.S. Customs and Border Protection discovered 58 fraudulent state driver's licenses in one day at Washington Dulles International Airport.
-The licenses were shipped from China, and were addressed to individuals in four different states (FL, VA, GA, NJ) and Washington D.C.
-Additionally, the licenses themselves were fraudulently registered under six different states (NJ, NY, PA, RI, TN, WV).
-Homeland Security and State Motor Vehicles Agencies have played a frustrating game of cat-and-mouse with Chinese companies for years, as these unregulated companies have learned to create ever more sophisticated fraudulent licenses.
+And in May, U.S. Customs and Border Protection discovered 58 fraudulent state driver's licenses in one day at Dulles International Airport.
+The licenses were shipped from China and addressed to individuals in four states (Florida, Virginia, Georgia and New Jersey) and the District of Columbia.
+Additionally, the licenses themselves were fraudulently registered under six different states (New Jersey, New York, Pennsylvania, Rhode Island, Tennessee and West Virginia).

 What risks do fraudulent driver's licenses pose?

 Additionally, you could end up carrying the punishment for any driving infractions they commit.
-According to the Florida Department of Highway Safety & Motor Vehicles (DHSMV), if someone used your identity on a fraudulent license, and they receive a driving citation, the resulting license suspension might apply to your valid driver's license.
-The DHSMV won't be able to remove that citation without authorization from the court that ordered the conviction, which, at best, spells a heap of paperwork and wasted hours for you.
+According to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), if someone uses your identity on a fraudulent license and they receive a driving citation, the resulting license suspension might apply to your valid driver's license.
+The FLHSMV can’t remove that citation without authorization from the court that ordered the conviction, which, at best, spells a heap of paperwork and wasted hours for you.

-Also, individuals with severe enough traffic violations, such as a DUI, are prime suspects for purchasing fraudulent licenses.
-If these drivers continue to drive recklessly under a fake license, and especially if they don't carry sufficient auto insurance, you could be left on the hook for car repairs or medical bills they cause in an accident, if you don't have uninsured motorist coverage.
+Also, individuals with serious traffic violations, such as DUIs, are prime suspects for purchasing fraudulent licenses.
+If these drivers continue to drive recklessly under a fake license, and especially if they don't carry sufficient auto insurance, you could be left on the hook for car repairs or medical bills they cause in an accident if you don't have uninsured motorist coverage.

 Additionally, you can help protect yourself by regularly checking your own information.
-Review your driving record and credit report annually to see if they've been wrongfully issued a driving citation, or if you see a line of credit you don't recall opening.
+Review your driving record and credit report annually to see if you've been wrongfully issued a driving citation, or if you see a line of credit you don't recall opening.
 Finally, always make sure you have adequate car insurance to cover you in case of an accident.